xrp-project/BPF-KV/README.md

 For consistent benchmark results you may need to disable CPU frequency scaling.

+# Old code

+The `ddp-artifacts` folder contains earlier code from the `ddp` kernel, which was developed in earlier versions of XRP.
+It will eventually be removed from the repo.

 # Contact
 Please reach out to Ioannis Zarkadas at `iz2175 AT columbia DOT edu` or Evan Mesterhazy at `etm2131 AT columbia DOT edu` with questions.